chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 Additionally, this topology requires two load balancers and 2 DNS entries with certificates.
 Refer to the [architectural page](/automate/ha/#chef-automate-ha-architecture/) for further guidance.

+We recommend
-We recommend using Chef Infra Server managed by Automate HA to have high availability for both Automate and Infra Server.
-External Standalone Infra Server will violate this high availability requirement.
+using Chef Infra Server managed by Automate HA to have high availability for both Automate and Infra Server.
+External Standalone Infra Server will violate this high-availability requirement.

+## Provisioning

+To Deploy On-Premises Infra user needs to provision the resources manually that are required.
+Provisioning can be done on the following types of infrastructures:
+- Existing infrastructure
+- Existing Cloud infrastructure
+    - AWS
+    - Google Cloud Platform
+      - Using above infrastructure types, make sure you have the following resources created:
+      - All Vm's should be up and running with minimum count as in this [table](/automate/ha_on_premises_deployment_prerequisites/#chef-automate-architecture)
+      - Load Balancers should be configured for both Automate and ChefServer [Chef Automate HA Architecture](/automate/ha/) as explained in [Load Balancer Configuration page](/automate/loadbalancer_configuration/).
+  - In On-premises deployment of Automate HA, we support File System (FS) or Object Storage (S3/MinIO/Google Cloud Storage) for taking backup.

 ## Software Requirements

-The software requirements of the nodes in the cluster and other external Chef and non Chef tools are discussed below:
+The software requirements of the nodes in the cluster and the other external Chef and non-Chef tools are discussed below:

 ### Node Software Requirements